marshall-strong/pexels-photo-search-react/README.md

 This project was originally a developed as part of a coding challenge.
 The original MVP requirements and User Stories from the challenge are included in the [**Project Prompt**](#project-prompt) section.
 For code snippets and descriptions of how the project's features fulfill the project requirements, see the [**Project Features**](#project-features) section.

 This project is shared publicly on GitHub.
 Developers can clone, run, and edit the repository locally by following the instructions in the [**Development Mode**](#development-mode) section.

+In order to enforce consistent syntax and styling across the entire code base, this project makes use of several different linters, which are managed by a framework called `pre-commit`. `pre-commit` runs linters as Git hook scripts before each Git commit, and prompts the user to fix any issues found before the commit can be saved.
+See the [**Project Style**](#project-style) section for more information.

 A production deployment of this project can be viewed at [react-photo-search.netlify.app](https://react-photo-search.netlify.app/).
 See the [**Production Deployment**](#production-deployment) section for more information.